bitlogik/uniblow/README.md

 Using the Electrum seed derivation, the same limitation applies : it can only look at one address account at a time.
 That means it may not see all your full Electrum account.
 You need to manually increase the account number.
-Additionally, the SeedWatcher can't generate an Electrum compatible seed, but it can read an Electrum seed (of one single address account number).
+Additionally, the SeedWatcher can't generate an Electrum compatible seed, still it can read an Electrum seed (of one single address account number).

 ### BasicFile device